 Have you ever seen TikToks or memes that talk about “being the main character?”
 Sometimes they poke fun at different genres of movies, and sometimes they poke fun at ourselves.
 Other types of content encourage people to treat themselves as the main character of their own story.

 These ideas aren’t just jokes or memes.
-They are found in a specific type of therapy that can help people process trauma, understand their feelings, and approach difficult situations in a more objective and realistic manner.
-In this video.
-I’m going to walk you through the techniques that you can use to become the main character of your own story and get the conclusion that you deserve.
+They are found in a specific type of therapy that can help people process trauma, understand their feelings, and approach difficult situations in a more objective and realistic manner: narrative therapy.

 What Is Narrative Therapy?